 - “If I’m not home and she asks you to do something I want you to listen to her.”

 When kids know what to expect, they thrive.
 When things are predictable, they feel safe.
 So although they may push back initially, as long as you’re consistent in your message (and consequences for being disrespectful), they’ll eventually come around.

 It’s also important to remain loving, so when it’s explained to the kids that your partner is now the female head of household and will be making decisions alongside of you, be open to hearing what the kids have to say.
 Listen empathetically, understanding that it can be a difficult change for them – but do not back down.
-You want them to know that you’re door is always open for communication, but not for a bashing session of your partner.
+You want them to know that your door is always open for communication, but not for a bashing session of your partner.